NOAA-GFDL/FRE-NCtools/README.md

 cloning (see below) is recommended.
 Because of the latter attribute, the users python environment may need modification and/or options to the autotools configure command may need to be specified.
-This includes the --[enable|disable]-ocean-model-grid-generator option and the --enable-venv option to build a Python venv containing the Ocean Model Grid Generator script and all python dependencies.
+This includes the --[enable|disable]-ocean-model-grid-generator option (default is enable) and the --enable-venv option to build a Python venv containing the Ocean Model Grid Generator script and all python dependencies.

 ## Cloning and submodules
 The NCTools github repository contains Ocean MOdel Grid Generator's repository